htw-pv3/literature/crib-cheat_git.md

 ## Removing a File
 git rm Codes_GitBash_So_Far.md

-## Committing the delete of the file
+## Commiting the delete of the file
 git commit -m "remove the File #6"

 ## See all the Branches